 Latest Blog Posts

-I’m a PhD in Genetics / MD-PhD student who likes to help people understand science.
-I saw a lot of people getting unnecessarily confused by inaccurate claims flying around, and I started this blog to help clarify some of those things.
+Kristen Panthagani, MD, PhD is a physician-scientist who likes to help people understand science.
+She saw a lot of people getting unnecessarily confused by inaccurate claims flying around, and started this blog to help clarify some of those things.

 People are looking at the percent of vaccinated hospitalizations and getting alarmed.
 But by itself, this number can't tell you much about how the vaccines are working, as it's highly dependent on the rate of vaccination in a community.
 Here's some maths to show what I mean👇🏽 pic.twitter.com/MmfiL7H1lw— Kristen Panthagani, PhD (@kmpanthagani) July 20, 2021